ferrydeboer/fluentassertions-analysis/docs/hotspots_ndepend.md

 These are two classes named Node where one (`FluentAssertions.Xml.Equivalency.Node`) is internal and essentially an `XmlNode`.
 Simply rename would resolve this.

+# Mutual namespace dependencies

+Before doing a further analysis of this rule let's reason a bit about it's usability.
+The rule says low level namespaces should not depend on high level namespaces.
+I was initially suspecting that such implies that FluentAssertions is considered the lowest level namespace and FluentAssertions.Primitive is then a higher level namespace.
+However it is calculated in a different way, lowest level namespaces are those of a pair that have highest Afferent Coupling within a mutually dependent pair.
+This is sometimes also referred to as Fan In coupling.
+So if there's a pair such as named above with given coupling cardinality `FluentAssertions 2 <-> 10 FluentAssertions.Primitives` then the Primitives namespace would be considered the low level namespace.

+Although it being a critical rule, far from all issues returned have a high severity, only 18 out of 223 issues have a higher severity and should thus have a higher ROI for fixing.

+## The nature of the Fluent API

+The Fluent API is essentially enable by extension methods on types named `Should()`.
+Now all these extension methods reside in `AssertionExtension` classes in the root namespace and call into the sub namespaces.
+These are simple static methods that instantiate type specific `Assertions` classes that enable the further fluency of the API.
+Although it's fairly easy to move each set of `Should` methods into the namespaces of the Assertions they instantiate.
+It breaks all `using` statements of the millions of consumers.

+The same applies for many other static extension method classes that are glue between types & assertions.
+Splitting up these static interfaces would hurt discoverability of the Fluent API.
+Moving complete type could help reducing some of the mutuality.

+## Compile time 'service' collections

+Part of the mutual dependencies is caused by compile time binding of interface implementations.
+Specifically the EquivalencySteps & the Formatters.
+In many scenario's this is done runtime using IoC containers and assembly scanning.
+Here the `Formatter` and `EquivalencySteps` types are grouped together in a single namespaces.
+There are just some slight deviations where either an implementation is not in the same namespace (`XmlNodeFormatter`) or the container collection is not in the same namespace (`EquivalencyPlan`).

+## Non public members

+Filtering out all mutual dependencies where either the caller of callee is public two classes remain:

+* `Services`
+* `SelfReferenceEquivalencyOptions`

+Both of these classes are also in the top 10 of the types to fix.
+So it's worth researching what can be resolved there.

+## Options
+There are two `Options` suffixed classes that are in the top 10 of types to fix query.
+Given that the Options architecture is also under scrutiny and that change has already been classified as breaking fixing the problems identified.